Arsenal edging closer to £50m White deal

 The clubs have been in regular dialogue since the Gunners had an initial offer of around £40 million ($56m) rejected for the 23-year-old defender.

-And while a deal has still yet to be agreed, Goal can confirm that negotiations are progressing well and both sides are now close to finding an agreement.
+And while a deal has still yet to be struck, Goal can confirm that negotiations are progressing well and both sides are now close to reaching an agreement.

 Editors' Picks